Freberg/monitor-tui/README.md

                ] } }
     result_fields: [ "@timestamp", "message" ]
 ```
-To make sensor configuration reusable "sub_query" can be used along with yaml anchors
+To make sensor configuration reusable the query field is templatable, variables can be supplied by specifying 'context'
 ```
 elastic_tail: &elastic_tail
   type: "elastic"